 Once a target award value has been established, the Compensation Committee determines the awards to be granted based on the current value of our common stock and presents its recommendations to our Board of Directors for their approval.

-The equity awards granted to the Named Executive Officers in 2015 are set forth in the "2015 Summary Compensation Table" and the "2015 Grants of Plan-Based Awards Table" below.
+The equity awards granted to our Named Executive Officers in 2016 are set forth in the "2016 Summary Compensation Table" and the "2016 Grants of Plan-Based Awards Table" below.